Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_streaming.md

   C --> A
 {% endmermaid %}

-When streaming is enabled, requests proxy directly to the LLM look like this:
+When streaming is requested, requests proxy directly to the LLM look like this:

 {% mermaid %}
 flowchart LR